aliasghor/python-oop/README.md

 ## 4. Instance Methods

 Instance methods are methods whose first parameter is `self`.
-This parameter must be used because instance methods are bound to the object of a class.
+These methods must use `self` for their first paremeter because they are bound to the object of a class.
 These methods are also used to either access or modify the object's attributes.